-Since 1987, the Institute has presented the annual Thelonious Monk Institute of Jazz International Competition, the most prestigious jazz competition in the world.
+Since its inception in 1987, the Institute’s International Competition has been widely acknowledged as the most prestigious jazz competition in the world.
 Each year, more than $100,000 in scholarships and prizes are awarded to talented young musicians.
 The scholarships help pay tuition for college-level jazz education studies and provide funds for private, specialized instruction.
 The competition focuses on a different instrument every year and features an outstanding all-star judging panel.
 Branford Marsalis, Pat Metheny, Herbie Hancock, Quincy Jones and Diana Krall have all served as judges at past competitions.

 The Institute has presented competitions for piano, bass, drums, hand drums, saxophone, trumpet, guitar, vocals and trombone.
 In 2015, the competition once again showcased vocalists, with the semifinals taking place at UCLA’s Schoenberg Hall and the finals held at the Dolby Theatre.